HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 * C++ factory method should:
   * actually construct all the modules of the detector (extracting detail information eg. on number of modules in z direction or in phi, their material, etc. from the XML file)
   * set the sensitive detector type to either **Geant4Tracker** or **Geant4Calorimeter**.
-    This way hits can be sotred in either `DD4hep::Simulation::Geant4TrackerHit` or `DD4hep::Simulation::Geant4CalorimeterHit`
+    This way hits can be stored in either `DD4hep::Simulation::Geant4TrackerHit` or `DD4hep::Simulation::Geant4CalorimeterHit`

     ~~~{.cpp}
     DD4hep::Geometry::SensitiveDetector::setType("Geant4Calorimeter");
     ~~~

-    Furthermore, that will automatically create the hits collections that are stored in `G4HCofThisEvent` and can be accessed from `G4Event` after the simulation is done (how to access the event is described [further](#4-2-output)).
+    Furthermore, that will automatically create the hits collections that are stored in `G4HCofThisEvent` and can be accessed from `G4Event` after the simulation is done (how to access the event is described [further](#42-output)).
 Names of the collections are determined by the name of readout, set in XML file.

 ### How to use different geometry